IRS Forms

 Where to get the current form and instructions

 Download the current Form 8922 PDF from the IRS page.
-The form and instructions are now “continuous use,” which means the IRS updates them as needed, not on a fixed annual cycle.
+The form and instructions are now “continuous use,” which means the IRS updates them as needed, not on a fixed annual cycle, so the latest available revision is the correct one to use even when its revision date predates the calendar year you are filing for.
 Always check the About page for any recent developments before you prepare your filing.

 Mailing addresses, quick reference